 We have already mentioned the mathematical requirements, in particular, well-posedness.
-From a physical point of view, there are two further fundamental aspects: heat conduction is a continuum phenomenon, therefore requires a spacetime representation.
-On the other hand, it is a dissipative phenomenon as well, therefore must be compatible with the second law of thermodynamics.
-One can observe the appearance of these aspects in the heuristic derivation of the Fourier's law from classical irreversible thermodynamics in section~\ref{Fderi}.
+From a physical point of view, there are two further fundamental aspects: heat conduction is a continuum phenomenon, therefore requires a space-time representation.
+On the other hand, it is a dissipative phenomenon as well, thus it must be compatible with the second law of thermodynamics.
+One can observe the appearance of these aspects in the heuristic derivation of Fourier's law from classical irreversible thermodynamics in Section~\ref{Fderi}.

-First of all, one should realize that the substantial time derivatives, the conductive current densities in the internal energy and the entropy balances are tools to fix the reference frame to the flow of the material.
-Substantial time derivatives are equal with partial time derivatives in case of rigid heat conductors, when the heat conducting substance does not move.
-Also, the internal energy itself as the difference of total and kinetic energies based on the concept comoving energy, as it is clear from the transformation properties~\cite{VanEta19a}.
-The Fourier's law is objective, but the generalisations with time derivatives such as the MCV equation, the material frame indifference is an open, and discussed question~\cite{Mul72a,ChrJor05a,Chr09a}.
-It is particularly important when memory effects are mixed with spatial nonlocality and mechanical couplings~\cite{Van17a,Van20a1}.
-The dual time lag approach is not spacetime compatible, e.g., violates the homogeneity of time, one of the basic requirements of any spacetime.
-Also, the separation of time from space, as appears in both the memory integrals and in time lag equations, cannot survive relativistic generalisations, where a covariant, objective representation is inevitable, because there Minkowski form is absolute but space and time are reference frame dependent.
-Let us emphasize here that it is an unavoidable aspect also in a nonrelativistic framework, where time is absolute instead of the speed of light~\cite{Van17a,VanEta17a}.
+First of all, one should realize that the substantial time derivatives, the conductive current densities in the internal energy, and the entropy balances are tools to attach the reference frame to the flow of the material.
+Substantial time derivatives are equal with partial time derivatives in the case of rigid heat conductors when the heat-conducting substance does not move.
+Also, the internal energy itself is the difference of total and kinetic energies based on the concept of comoving energy, as it is clear from the transformation properties \cite{VanEta19a}.
+Fourier's law is objective, but the generalizations with time derivatives such as the MCV equation, the material frame indifference is open and discussed question \cite{Mul72a,ChrJor05a,Chr09a}.
+It is crucial when memory effects are mixed with spatial nonlocality and mechanical couplings \cite{Van17a,Van20a1}.
+The dual time lag approach is not space-time compatible, e.g., violates the homogeneity of time, one of the basic requirements of any space-time.
+Also, the separation of time from space, as appears in both the memory integrals and in time lag equations, cannot survive relativistic generalizations.
+A covariant, objective representation is inevitable since the Minkowski form is absolute, but space and time are reference frame-dependent.
+Let us emphasize here that it is an unavoidable aspect also in a nonrelativistic framework, where time is absolute instead of the light speed \cite{Van17a,VanEta17a}.